mantiumai/chirps/README.md

 The authentication system in this Django-based Python web application manages user authentication and account features.
 Users can sign up, log in, and update their profiles, including an optional OpenAI API key, which is hashed before saving.

 The `Profile` model extends Django's built-in User model with a one-to-one relationship and includes an `openai_key` field.
 Forms such as `ProfileForm`, `LoginForm`, and `SignupForm` handle user profile updates, logins, and registrations, with custom methods like `clean_openai_key()` for hashing the OpenAI API key.

+## License

+This software is licensed under the [GNU General Public LIcense v3.0](https://github.com/mantiumai/chirps/blob/main/LICENSE).
+If you need a different license, please reach out to Mantium(https://www.mantiumai.com)